dustinlacewell/mannequin/docs/index.rst

 There are other database libraries that use this technique to represent database schemas like SQLAlchemy and Axiom.

-Let's look at a theoretical example of packing binary data into structures.
-With the standard ``struct`` module this can be a painful exercise.
+Let's look at a theoretical example of unpacking binary data from structures.
+With the standard `struct` module this can be a painful exercise.
 Given some imagined packet structure, unpacking a binary stream into the various fields is cumbersome:

 ::